Our Father which art in heaven, Hallowed be thy name. Thy kingdom come, Thy will be done in earth, as it is in heaven

 And the Lord spake unto Moses after the death of the two sons of Aaron, when they offered before the Lord, and died; And the Lord said unto Moses, Speak unto Aaron thy brother, that he come not at all times into the holy place within the vail before the mercy seat, which is upon the ark; that he die not: for I will appear in the cloud upon the mercy seat (Leviticus 16:1-2).

 These two verses are also the beginning of the instructions for the Day of Atonement (Leviticus 16:1-34).

 When I reflect on this story, I find it interesting that God had not spoken one word of condolence for Aaron about the death of his sons.
-I don't believe for one moment that God does not have compassion for Aaron and his loss.
-You can see it elsewhere in the Bible where people mourned over deaths.
+I don't believe for one moment that God did not have compassion for Aaron and his loss.
 But the work of the Lord had to continue.
 The Law had to be given and had to be taught.

 Is it any different today?
 Absolutely not!
 Anybody that has been born again is a part of His royal priesthood (just like Aaron):

 But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light (1 Peter 2:9).